 Previous special issues on HIV/AIDS, reproductive health and access to water have proven so popular that the editors have decided to begin publishing WorldView: Special Reports as a separate publication.
-The Reports will cover topics of worldwide import, and will be produced as an insert in, or supplement to, our regular quarterly issues of WorldView.
+The reports will cover topics of worldwide import, and will be produced as an insert in, or supplement to, our regular quarterly issues of WorldView.

 Written by experts and edited by WorldView staff, Special Reports will offer expanded readership and a major impact for your message.

 Sponsors receive a full-page ad and will be spotlighted on a sponsor page.
-Depending on the size and mailing/ production requirements, Special Reports will either be shrink-wrapped and mailed with a regular issue of WorldView magazine, or inserted in the issue.
+Depending on the size and mailing and production requirements, Special Reports will either be shrink-wrapped and mailed with a regular issue of WorldView magazine, or inserted in the issue.
 Either way, they’ll be distributed to every WorldView subscriber.

 In addition to our guaranteed circulation to WorldView readers, we also make available:

-Expanded circulation to the larger community of returned Peace Corps volunteers.
+Expanded circulation to the larger community of returned Peace Corps Volunteers.